 Plenty of guitarists prefer to try out guitars before making a purchase.
 After all, playability and tonality can vary even among different units of the same model.
 However, if you can’t do this, reading online reviews is a great compromise.

-This reviewer was largely pleased with the Gibson J-185 EC, and they found its plugged-in sound to be especially remarkable.
+This reviewer was largely pleased with the Gibson J-185 EC and found its plugged-in sound especially remarkable.
 Most reviewers comment on the looks of the J-185 EC, and this reviewer thought the inlays were especially nice.

 This review is especially helpful because the reviewer was not intending to buy a jumbo.
 However, they fell in love with the sound of this guitar and found it to be a must-have.

-While this review is shorter, it sums up what many players have said about the Gibson J-185 EC -- that it offers excellent value.
-Gibson guitars tend to be expensive in general, but for a lot of players, the sound is worth it.
+While this review is shorter, it sums up what many players have said about the Gibson J-185 EC — that it offers excellent value.
+Gibson guitars tend to be expensive in general, but for many players, the sound is worth it.